Transportation and Parking

 Patrons with permanent disabilities

 must present a copy (front and back) of a state issued Permanently Disabled ID and placard to the Rutgers Department of Transportation Services.
 A valid Rutgers parking permit is required in addition to the state placard.
+To submit the placard go to the DOTS Help Page.
+Click on "Get Help", select "permitting" as the category and then attach a copy of your state issued placard.
+A valid Rutgers parking permit is required in addition to the state placard.

 Patrons with temporary disabilities